Fight Wrinkles With This Jennifer Aniston-Approved Drink

 Let's get one thing straight: Collagen is your friend.

-Whether you apply it topically, inject it (i.e. lip injections and wrinkle fillers) or take it orally (in supplement form), the naturally-produced protein is arguably the most effective age-fighting ingredients.
+Whether you apply it topically, inject it (i.e. lip injections and wrinkle fillers) or take it orally (in supplement form), the naturally-produced protein is arguably the most effective age-fighting ingredient.

 It helps keep your skin youthful and plump, but as you get older, your body starts producing less and less.
 When that happens, cue all the tell-tale signs of maturity: wrinkles, sagging skin and even joint pain.
 That's probably why celebs like Jennifer Anistonhave turned to drinkable collagen, the newest iteration of the protein, to help keep their skin firm.